yihongL1U/conceptualizer/README.md

 ## References

-Please cite the following if you found the resources in this repository useful.
+Please cite [[1]](https://arxiv.org/abs/2305.08475) if you found the resources in this repository useful.

 ```
 @inproceedings{liu2023conceptualizer,